Particular/Particular.PlatformSample/README.md

 ## Updating

-ServiceControl, ServiceControl.Monitoring, and ServicePulse are all NuGet packaged dependencies of this project.
+ServiceControl, ServiceControl.Monitoring, and ServicePulse are all NuGet package dependencies of this project.
 Each of these publishes a PlatformSample specific NuGet with each release:

 `Particular.PlatformSample.ServiceControl`
 `Particular.PlatformSample.ServiceControl.Monitoring`